Last Updated: March 20, 2021

 The very core of LinkedIn is its users.
 They create profiles to find jobs and seek opportunities in the corporate world.
 There are also users who create profiles to find people to work for them.
 Without them, LinkedIn wouldn’t be the professional platform that it is today.
-As such, it’s vital that we look at the numbers and figures that they’ve produced, starting with an answer to the question, How many LinkedIn users are there?
+As such, we must look at the numbers and figures they’ve produced, starting with an answer to the question – How many LinkedIn users are there?

-The platform crossed the 500-million mark last 2017, 15 years since it was founded.
+The platform crossed the 500 million mark last 2017, 15 years since it was founded.
 And the number has been consistently growing.
-The data from 2020 shows that LinkedIn currently counts 675 million users.
+Today, in 2021, LinkedIn has 740 million users across 200 countries worldwide.

-675 million users are already an amazing feat, but LinkedIn is far from stopping.
+Having 740 million users is already a fantastic feat, but LinkedIn is far from stopping.
 Company CEO Jeff Weiner has stated before that their user goal is 3 billion, at which point the company will become the central hub for all professionals worldwide.